mcsdevrbx/roda-docs/docs/pages/project-settings.md

 !!! note
     The experience must be saved to Roblox, and Studio API services must be enabled in the game settings.

-This feature is designed to synchronise project configurations in Team Create or between different machines: [Load Project from DataStore](/roda-docs/pages/home/#load-project-from-datastore)
+This feature is designed to synchronize project configurations in Team Create or between different machines: [Load Project from DataStore](/roda-docs/pages/home/#load-project-from-datastore)

 ---